 These guidelines will be used in conjunction with a formal design review process.
-The formal design review involves a process whereby developers or individual lot owners submit all proposals and drawings to the Sun Peak Design Review Committee (SPDRC) for review and comment prior to submittal to the County for issuance of a building permit.
-The SPDRC will be composed of committee members chosen by the Board of Trustees.
-The SPDRC will meet once monthly, or as otherwise designated, to review development proposals and plans in order to ensure at an early stage in the project design development that all proposals are in substantial compliance with requirements set forth in the Sun Peak Architectural Guidelines.
+The formal design review involves a process whereby developers or individual lot owners submit all proposals and drawings to the Sun Peak Design Review Committee (SPDRC) for review, comment and approval prior to submittal to Summit County for issuance of a building permit.
+The SPDRC will be composed of committee members chosen by the Sun Peak Board of Trustees.
+The SPDRC will meet once monthly, or as otherwise specified, to review construction proposals and plans in order to ensure at an early stage in the project design development that all proposals are in substantial compliance with requirements set forth in the Sun Peak Architectural Design Guidelines.
+These meetings are open to all homeowners and provide an opportunity for association members to attend, observe, and participate in the review of proposed designs, alterations, or improvements to properties within the community.
+The DRC committee reserves the right to meeting privately or move to a closed meeting when necessary.

 When considering a proposed project or single home, the SPDRC must not only determine if the project conforms with the general architectural guidelines identified herein, but also if the project is compatible with the overall architectural theme of Sun Peak.
-A project or home (single structure) must be reviewed, and approved in writing, by the SPDRC prior to its final review by the County Planning Department.
+Nearby existing structures do not set a precedent for compliance with then current architectural guidelines.
+A project or home (single structure) must be reviewed, and approved in writing, by the SPDRC prior to its final review by the Summit County Planning Department.